Lake Placid (film series)

-Lake Placid is a series of American natural horror comedy films created by David E. Kelley.
-Produced and distributed by Sony Pictures Home Entertainment, the series began with Lake Placid (1999) directed by Steve Miner, and was followed by five television sequels, Lake Placid 2 (2007) by David Flores, Lake Placid 3 (2010) by Griff Furst, Lake Placid: The Final Chapter (2012) by Don Michael Paul, Lake Placid vs. Anaconda (2015) by A.B.
-Stone, being a crossover with the Anaconda film series, and Lake Placid: Legacy (2018) by Darrell Roodt.
-Each installment revolves around the presence of giant, 30 ft-long man-eating crocodiles in the fictional location of Black Lake, Maine, and the efforts of various groups to capture or destroy the creatures.
+Lake Placid is a series of American comedy horror films created by David E. Kelley.
+The series began with Lake Placid (1999) directed by Steve Miner, and was followed by five television sequels, Lake Placid 2 (2007) by David Flores, Lake Placid 3 (2010) by Griff Furst, Lake Placid: The Final Chapter (2012) by Don Michael Paul, Lake Placid vs. Anaconda (2015) by A.B.
+Stone, being a crossover with the Anaconda film series, and Lake Placid: Legacy (2018) by Darrell Roodt, which acting as direct sequel to the 1999 film, ignoring the other four sequels.
+Each installment revolves around the presence of giant man-eating crocodiles in the fictional location of Black Lake, Maine, and the efforts of various groups to capture or destroy the creatures.
 All of the films (except for Legacy) reference members of the fictitious Bickerman family.